vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/29_GREECE_AND_THE_PHILOSOPHY_OF_INDIA.md

 is that, the nature of the problem of existence being the same everywhere, and the mind of man not being essentially different in the India of the Upanisads and the Greece of the Pythagoreans and Plato, the results of the philosophy tend to resemble each other in diverse points.1 But in philosophy it is not the results which matter: the solution of the riddle of the universe is, we may feel assured, reserved for no mortal, and the comparative value of two philosophies, even when the results in the mere sphere of theory as opposed to practical philosophy are similar, depends in the main on the methods adopted.
 In this respect the discrepancy between the Upanisads and Plato is sufficient to make us realize from what different foundations the structures of the two edifices of thought were raised.

 One further point of suggested contact between Indian and Greek thought should be noted, as it has the support of the authority of Garbe.
 Weber 3 suggested that there might possibly be some degree of dependence on India through Alexandria of the philosophy of Neo-Platonism in its doctrine of the Logos, as compared with the position of Vac, speech, in the Brahmanas.
 In that literature, as we have seen, Vac now and then appears as the instrument by which the creator god carries out the process of the creation of the universe.
 Moreover, in a few passages there is a suggestion that Vac is even higher than her normal lord, Prajapati: thus at the Vajapeya offering we learn that some offered to her the last of the seventeen oblations in the hope to win her,4 and she is credited with the creation of the whole universe and identified with Vicvakarman."
-The conception of specch as the final power in the uni- verse, which thus grows up naturally in the Brahmaņas, is contrasted by Weber with the sudden and unexpected appearance of the Logos in Greek philosophy.
+The conception of specch as the final power in the uni- verse, which thus grows up naturally in the Brahmaṇas, is contrasted by Weber with the sudden and unexpected appearance of the Logos in Greek philosophy.
 Garbe, accepting this view, presses it further: the Logos in Greek philosophy came to Neo-Platonism through Philo, and he borrowed it from the Stoics, who in their turn inherited it from Herakleitos whose dependence on India for his philosophy is thus triumphantly proved.
 The whole theory is clearly without any solid foundation of truth: the essence of the view that the sporadic doctrine of the importance of Vãe should have given rise to the very definite and clear conception of the Logos is in itself wholly incredible, secing that at the most it is reasonable to assume that a

 "